Team Fortress 2 Classified

-Team Fortress 2 Classic is a 2014 modification of Team Fortress 2, initially developed by Danielmm8888 and various contributors, before later forming a team under the name Eminoma to continue work on the mod.
-Defining itself as a "re-imagining of the 2008-2009 era of the original Team Fortress 2", it restores the character shading of the game's beta, reimplements cut content, removes many later additions to the game’s content and lore, and adds new content intended to evoke the spirit of older updates to the game.
+Team Fortress 2 Classified (previously Team Fortress 2 Classic) is a 2014 modification of Team Fortress 2, initially developed by Danielmm8888 and various contributors, before later forming a team under the name Eminoma to continue work on the mod.
+The game was released on 30 January 2026 on Steam.

-Notable content additions include two additional teams which can be used by mappers to modify existing game modes, and an escort game mode based on the scrapped "Civilian" class.
+Defining itself as a "re-imagining of the 2008–2009 era of the original Team Fortress 2", it restores the character shading of the game's beta, reimplements cut content, removes many later additions to the game's content and lore, and adds new content intended to evoke the spirit of older updates to the game.
+Notable content additions include two additional teams, Green (GRN) and Yellow (YLW) which can be used by mappers to modify existing game modes, and an escort game mode based on the scrapped "Civilian" class.

 After Valve's release of the Team Fortress 2 SDK in February 2025, Team Fortress 2 Classic announced that it would be released on Steam later in the year.
+However, Valve Corporation, the developers of Team Fortress 2, requested that the game be renamed to avoid confusion with their IP.
+It was later rebranded to Team Fortress 2 Classified.

 Development

-Team Fortress 2 Classic was created on the Facepunch Forums in late 2014 by Danielmm8888, who ported leaked Team Fortress 2 code from 2007 to the publicly-available Source SDK, allowing himself and other community contributors to make changes to the game and add new features.
-It replaced earlier projects that used older builds of Team Fortress 2 directly, and couldn’t be modified to add new content.
+Team Fortress 2 Classified was created on the Facepunch Forums in late 2014 by Danielmm8888, who ported leaked Team Fortress 2 code from 2007 to the publicly-available Source SDK, allowing himself and other community contributors to make changes to the game and add new features.
+It replaced earlier projects that used older builds of Team Fortress 2 directly, and could not be modified to add new content.

 An early addition was Deathmatch, a free-for-all game mode.
-In 2018, this mode was split off from Team Fortress 2 Classic into a standalone game, Team Deathmatch Classic, to be developed by Compucolor Pictures, as "it was too large, and felt like its own separate game.
+In 2018, this mode was split off from TF2 Classified into a standalone game, Team Deathmatch Classic, to be developed by Compucolor Pictures, as "it was too large, and felt like its own separate game.
 Any game mode that disables classes/weapons to function goes against some of the core principles of Team Fortress 2."

 The remaining features were polished and released in July 2020 as a part of the Death & Taxes update, ending an extended period of silence that saw no public releases after 2016.
 The game was temporarily unavailable from September 2021 through June 2022, after a supposed arrangement with Valve fell through.

-Team Fortress 2 Classic was planned to be released in beta on Steam in October 2025 but had to be put on hold, with Valve telling the team a game cannot be a mod and demo at the same time.
-The Eminoma team also ran into an issue over naming, Steamworks documentation reading that mods must have a distinct identity and not suggest they are endorsed or created by Valve.
+Team Fortress 2 Classified was planned to be released in beta on Steam in October 2025 but had to be put on hold, with Valve telling the team a game cannot be a mod and demo at the same time, while also requesting to rename the mod due to potential confusion with Team Fortress Classic, an official Valve title, and the Steamworks documentation reading that mods must have a distinct identity and not suggest they are endorsed or created by Valve.
+The mod was consequently renamed from Team Fortress 2 Classic to Team Fortress 2 Classified and postponed to 30 January 2026, with Eminoma citing extensive testing and slow communication with Steam as reasons for the delay.